TL;DR

 An Agile Development Team Lead migrating from Height will find Linear to be an excellent fit.
 Linear's 'Cycles' and 'Projects' are perfectly aligned with agile methodologies, providing structured sprint planning and roadmap visualization.
 Its emphasis on speed and keyboard-driven navigation will appeal to developers, and its automated workflows can replace some of Height's AI features with predictable, reliable processes.
 While some customization might differ, the core benefits of efficiency and developer-centric design make it a strong successor for agile teams.

 While Height aimed for broader cross-functional use, its shutdown makes it impossible.
 For a cross-functional team, Linear, despite its developer-centric focus, can still be a strong contender.
-Its clarity, robust search, and shared views allow marketing, sales, or operations teams to track progress and collaborate on tasks related to product development.
+Its clarity, solid search, and shared views allow marketing, sales, or operations teams to track progress and collaborate on tasks related to product development.
 While it may require some adaptation for non-engineering workflows, its speed and integration capabilities ensure all teams stay informed and connected to the core product work, leveraging its strengths for transparency.

 A product manager who valued Height's AI automation will need to adjust expectations.
-While Linear doesn't offer 'autonomous project management' AI, its robust automated workflows, custom issue templates, and automated status updates provide reliable, predictable automation for many routine tasks.
+While Linear doesn't offer 'autonomous project management' AI, its solid automated workflows, custom issue templates, and automated status updates provide reliable, predictable automation for many routine tasks.
 The focus is on streamlining the development process through intelligent system design rather than generative AI.
 This ensures efficiency without the potential for disruptive or buggy AI interventions reported with Height's 2.0 update, offering a more stable and controlled automation experience.

 For a budget-conscious team seeking a long-term solution, Linear is the only viable option.
 Its free plan is highly generous, supporting up to 25 users with unlimited core features, making it an excellent starting point.
 As the team grows, the Standard plan offers unlimited users at a competitive price point, providing scalability without breaking the bank.
 Height's historical free plan was attractive, but its impending shutdown means any investment of time or effort into it would be wasted, making Linear a financially sound and sustainable choice.

 When switching, prioritize critical data like tasks, descriptions, and assignees.
 Clean up old or irrelevant data before export.
 Map fields carefully between tools to avoid data loss.
-Utilize API options for complex migrations if CSV isn't sufficient.
+Use API options for complex migrations if CSV isn't sufficient.
 Test the migration with a small subset of data first to ensure accuracy before a full transfer.

 Winner